AndrewBWT/abc_test/docs/internal/tutorials_and_examples.md

 # Tutorials and examples

-This provides an overview of the todo-list for the tutorials and examlpes part of the `abc_test` library.
+This provides an overview of the todo-list for the tutorials and examples part of the `abc_test` library.

 # General
 - [ ] Rename folder and executable to tutorials_and_examples.